14

 For frequent running, I’d suggest you find a treadmill with a motor that’s at least 3.0 CHP.

-The F80 comes with a 3.5 CHP motor that is capable of comfortably reaching a max speed of 12 mph as well as a max incline of 15%.
+With that in mind, the F80 comes with a 3.5 HP motor that is capable of comfortably reaching a max speed of 12 mph as well as a max incline of 15%.

 To go along with the strong motor, Sole designed the F80 with large, 2.36″ diameter rollers (the rollers are the part that makes contact with the belt, propelling it along the track).